plblum/jivs/docs/Jivs_API.md

 ```

 ### Configuring Validators
 Validators have an underlying object, ValidatorConfig, that hosts the configuration.
-You generally use the [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class) to assist setting it up.
+You generally use the [`ValueHostsManagerConfigBuilder class`](#the-valuehostsmanagerconfigbuilder-class) to assist setting it up.
-> Configuration must be setup when [configuring the ValidationManager](#configuringvalidationmanager).
+> Configuration must be setup when [configuring the ValueHostsManager](#configuringvaluehostsmanager).
 ```ts
 interface ValidatorConfig {
     errorCode?: string;